Sir John Taylor, 1st Baronet: Legacy

 John Taylor was captured in a painting by Johann Zoffany of the Tribuna of the Uffizi in Florence in the 1770s.
 He appears to the right of the painting with Thomas Patch and Sir Horace Mann, 1st Baronet.

+The family of Sir John Taylor, 1785, by Daniel Gardner.
+Sir John Taylor stands at right with his wife Elizabeth, his brother Simon Taylor (seated at left), and four of his children.

-The year before he died, John Taylor and his family were sketched in pastels by Daniel Gardner.
-The group consisted of Taylor, his wife Elizabeth, his brother Simon Taylor, and four of his children; Simon Richard Brisset, Anna Susanna, Elizabeth and Maria.
+In 1785, the year before he died, Taylor and his family were portrayed by Daniel Gardner in a large group portrait executed in pencil, pastel and bodycolour.
+The group consisted of Taylor, his wife Elizabeth, his brother Simon Taylor, and four of his children: Simon Richard Brisset, Anna Susanna, Elizabeth and Maria.
 Simon became the second and last baronet of Lysson Hall.

+Robert Edge Pine also painted Taylor in a three-quarter-length portrait, depicting him in Van Dyck dress holding a feathered hat and walking cane.
+The portrait was engraved in mezzotint by William Dickinson; an impression is held by the National Portrait Gallery (NPG D40846).
+The painting was on loan at Culzean Castle from 1982 to 2016 and, since 2026, has been in the private collection of Anthony Watson CBE.

 In addition to the paintings, Taylor is also a key figure in correspondence that is now preserved as a record of life in Jamaica.
 The letters are from Simon to John and they record world events, the state of the plantations and complaints from Simon that he is doing all the work and John is spending all the money.